2006 Giro d'Italia: Teams

+Race previews and favorites

+Ivan Basso (left) and Jan Ullrich (right) were considered favourites for this edition of the Giro d’Italia.

+Before the race, Ivan Basso and Jan Ullrich were seen as the biggest favorites and the most likely to win, due to them performing well in the prior years.
+Also preferred were Paolo Savoldelli along with Damiano Cunego.

 Route and stages

-The 2006 Giro opened, and had its first 4 stages in the South-East of Belgium in the Wallonia region.
+The 2006 Giro opened, and had its first four stages in the South-East of Belgium in the Wallonia region.
 The Giro organisers chose to locate the opening in this region as a homage to the thousands of Italians who moved to the region following the end of World War II in order to find jobs in the coal mines of the area.
 It is estimated that as many as 300'000 Belgians of Italian origin live in this area.
 The 2006 Giro commemorated the deaths of 136 Italian miners who died in the 1956 Bois du Cazier mine disaster.

 The race introduced a team time trial stage upon its arrival in Italy.
 This discipline had been absent from the Giro since edition 1989.
 It also included 56.2 km of individual time trials, distributed between the prologue and the long time trial at Pontedera.

 It also featured famous climbs, such as the steep Mortirolo and the Monte Bondone.
 There were plans to visit Plan de Corones for the first time; however, bad weather prevented the unpaved climb from being used.
 It instead saw its debut in the Giro d'Italia in 2008.